-This Neighbourhood Plan cannot strengthen this comprehensive suite of policies, but can build on it by adding a more local spatial and policy dimension to green infrastructure coverage.
+The Core Strategy sets out a comprehensive suite of policies on national and strategic green infrastructure.
+The Neighbourhood Plan can build on this by adding a more local spatial and policy dimension to green infrastructure coverage.

 Policy SC6 provides a strategic context for the Neighbourhood Area's green infrastructure as well as a policy context for more local green infrastructure provision.
-Based on regional level work by Natural England and the Leeds City Region (see 2009's "Yorkshire and Humber Green Infrastructure Mapping Project" in the online evidence base), the policy identifies the South Pennine Moors as a strategic 'Green Infrastructure' asset.
+Based on initial regional level work by Natural England and the Leeds City Region (see 2009's "Yorkshire and Humber Green Infrastructure Mapping Project" in the online evidence base), as updated by work on the Bradford Ecological Habitat Network, the policy identifies the South Pennine Moors as a strategic 'Green Infrastructure' asset.
 The Worth Valley is also identified as a district corridor, while 'Great Northern Trail and Shibden', which touches on the Cross Road's area, is designated a sub-regional corridor.
 Policy specifically states that "mitigating the adverse effects of increased recreation upon the South Pennine Moors SPA/SAC will be a priority".